Dollar rate at Banco de México today (USD/MXN)

 The US dollar is the most widely used foreign currency in Mexico for international transactions, savings, and investments.
 Below we answer common questions about the exchange rate and currency exchange services at Banco de México.

-When was Banco de México founded, what body or legal framework is it part of, and where is its main headquarters?
+When was Banco de México created, what body or legal framework is it part of, and where is its main headquarters?

 What does Banco de México do in Mexico and how is it useful for an everyday user?